szalashaska/rock-paper-scissors/README.md

 ## Welcome! 👋

-Rock, paper, scissors, lizard spock game - created with React, using TypScript and Sass.
+Rock, paper, scissors, lizard spock game - created with React, using TypeScript and Sass.
 This is a solution to Frontend Mentor challenge.
 Responsive design, no animation libraries.

 ## Technologies